 Finally, if you are not happy with our service at any stage, please tell your solicitor.
 If you are unsatisfied with his or her response you may take the matter up with our senior partner.

-Reynolds Parry Jones LLP is a limited liability partnership, registered in England and Wales (No. OC371000), whose registered office is at 10 Easton Street, High Wycombe HP11 1NP.
+Reynolds Parry Jones is a trading name of Blaser Mills LLP, who is a Limited Liability Partnership registered in England and Wales (number OC397220), whose registered office is 40 Oxford Road, High Wycombe, HP11 2EE.

 We are authorised and regulated by the Solicitors Regulation Authority (SRA Number: 566954).